statusbits/smartthings/VirtualThings/README.md

 This virtual device implements SmartThings "Temperature Measurement" device capability and can be used to display temperature data from external source.
-The device current temperature value can be set by calling its 'setCurrentValue' command with temperature value (in degrees of Fahrenheit) as an argument:
+The device current temperature value can be set by calling its 'parse' command with "temperature:<value>" string as an argument, where <value> is temperature in degrees of Fahrenheit:

-    setCurrentValue(72.5)

-The Virtual Temperature Tile converts temperature to degrees of Celsius if the location is configured to use Celsius temperature scale.
+    parse("temperature:<value>")

 Installation